We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - choose soft foods while the blister is healing

-- see a doctor if the blisters recur often or are large
+- speak with a doctor if the blisters recur often or are large

 Most blood blisters in the mouth are benign and will go away within 2 weeks.
 They may improve faster with home remedies, including ice, witch hazel, or chamomile.

-Occasionally, blood blisters in the mouth may happen due to an underlying cause, such as renal failure or low platelet levels.
+Occasionally, blood blisters in the mouth may develop due to an underlying cause, such as renal failure or low platelet levels.
 These conditions require medical treatment.